TyrangYang/TyrangYang_blog/content/posts/js-trick.md

 The direct way to format a date object is used the second attribute in `toLocaleString` also as `Intl.DateTimeFormat()`

+Every time `toLocaleString` is called, it has to perform a search in a big database of localization strings, which is potentially inefficient.

 ```js
 const today = new Date();